jan-kucera/Ball-n-Hoop-Ver.2/README.md

 - CTRL-1 - GND
 - CTRL-2 - RASPBERRY Pi PWM (channel 1)
 - CTRL-3 - RASPBERRY Pi PWM (channel 2)

+### Box

+The electronics box is made of 5mm thick plywood.
+Dimensions: 23x11x4 centimeters.
+We designed the box in Fusion 360 and used the sketches for cutting the sides of the box in laser cut.
+The assembly can be easily seen in following photos.

+#### Front side

+Taking from left to right, there is a 15mm switch hole, beneath this switch hole is a 4.9mm hole for indication led, then there is an 8mm hole for input voltage, a 15mm hole for a DIN connector (it provides access to Raspberry Pi pins), a 16mm hole for a Raspberry Pi shutdown button and lastly a second hole for an indication LED.

+#### Components

+- ON/OFF switch, panel mount
+- DC power connector, jack, 2.1mm x 5.5mm, panel mount
+- DIN 5 female connector, panel mount, 180°
+- button, panel mount